Grease (film): Prequel

+In March 2019, it was announced that a prequel, called Summer Lovin, was in development from Paramount Players.
+The project would be a joint-production collaboration with Temple Hill Productions and Picturestart.
+John August signed on to serve as screenwriter.
+As of August 2024, there has been no further word on the project.

 Television

 On August 17, 2009, a television series inspired by the film premiered in Venezuela.
 The series was produced and directed by Vladimir Perez.
 The show explores and expands on the characters and story from the film.

 On January 31, 2016, Fox aired a live television-adapted special of the musical, using components from both the 1978 film and the original Broadway show.
 Starring Julianne Hough, Aaron Tveit, and Vanessa Hudgens, the adaptation received positive reviews, especially for Hudgens, and ten Emmy nominations.

 On October 15, 2019, it was announced that a musical television series based on Grease, titled Grease: Rydell High, was given a straight-to-series order by HBO Max.
 Annabel Oakes is set to write the pilot episode and act as executive producer for the series.
-In 2020, the series' title was changed to Grease: Rise of the Pink Ladies and will premiere on Paramount+.
+In 2020, the series' title was changed to Grease: Rise of the Pink Ladies.
+It premiered on Paramount+ April 6, 2023.
 Filming began in January 2022, and the series' cast was announced at the end of the month.
+Rise of the Pink Ladies released ten episodes in spring 2023 before the series was cancelled and withdrawn from public availability in June.